Michael-Antczak/ScotlandJS-React-Native-Workshop/chapters/4-Layout.md

 # Chapter 4 - Styling & Layout

+There is a very good documentation about layout in React Native [here.](https://facebook.github.io/react-native/docs/flexbox)

 Here is a wee exercise :-) How many can you do?

 <img src="../media/layout/layout-1.png" alt="layout" height="600px">